microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationmember-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [multiTenantOrganizationMember](../resources/multitenantorganizationmember.md) object in the response body.
+If successful, this method returns a `204 No Content` response code.

 ## Examples